Course Offerings 25/26

 Readings:

-• Coppock & Champollion (2025) Invitation to Formal Semantics, pp. 328-358
+- Coppock & Champollion (2025) Invitation to Formal Semantics, pp. 328-358

-• Beaver (2001) Presupposition and Assertion in Dynamic Semantics, Chapter 2
+- Beaver (2001) Presupposition and Assertion in Dynamic Semantics, Chapter 2

-Handout: Presuppositions-week-4.pdf
+Handout: Presuppositions-session-4.pdf

-Week 5: Thursday 27th November, 11:00 - 12:00, Chandler House, Room G06
+Session 5: Thursday 27th November, 11:00 - 12:00, Chandler House, Room G06

 Topic: Cross-linguistic presupposition

-This week we will look at presuppositions from a cross-linguistic perspective and try and determine whether or not the data actually informs our semantic/pragmatic theories.
+This session we will look at presuppositions from a cross-linguistic perspective and try and determine whether or not the data actually informs our semantic/pragmatic theories.
 We will also consider how exactly we would elicit data on presuppositions if we were to do semantic fieldwork on the topic.

 Note: I understand that I'm changing the topic really late so I don't expect anyone to really have time to do the readings.
 Don't worry though, I'll be sure to summarise everything well in the handout.